Search

 Muddy sound feels blurred, smeared, or thick in a way that reduces separation.
 Boxy sound feels more enclosed, hollow, or trapped in the mids.
 They can overlap in real rooms, but they are not the same listening impression.
 Muddy is more about lost definition than an enclosed tonal shape.

-Can muddy sound still happen if nothing sounds distorted?
+Can muddy sound happen even if nothing sounds distorted?

 Yes.
-Muddy sound often shows up even when nothing sounds obviously broken, harsh, or distorted.
-That is part of why users misdiagnose it.
-The system may seem normal at first, yet the vocal and backing track still fail to separate cleanly enough to feel clear and readable.
+Muddy sound often appears even when nothing sounds obviously broken, harsh, or distorted.
+The system may seem normal at first, but the vocal and backing track still fail to separate cleanly enough to feel clear and readable.

 Why does muddy sound make karaoke harder to follow?